 - Web: www.pumpkinshow.com

-Circleville Pumpkin Show in Circleville, Ohio: Great pumpkins Charlie Brown, this is said to be Ohio’s oldest and largest pumpkin celebration.
+Circleville Pumpkin Show in Circleville, Ohio: Great pumpkins Charlie Brown; this is said to be Ohio’s oldest and largest pumpkin celebration.
 It hosts seven different parades in half as many days.
-This includes the Pumpkin Parade, Pet Parade and Baby Parade to name a few.
-The events also include a Big Wheel Race, world’s largest pumpkin pie, a pumpkin toss, pie eating competition and Fun Show.
-Additional contests of interest include hog calling, egg toss and pumpkin carving.
-Many displays, arts, crafts and live entertainment also accompany the festivities as well as plenty of pumpkins, squash and gourds.
+This includes the Pumpkin Parade, Pet Parade, and Baby Parade, to name a few.
+The events also include a Big Wheel Race, the world’s largest pumpkin pie, a pumpkin toss, a pie-eating competition, and Fun Show.
+Additional contests of interest include hog calling, egg toss, and pumpkin carving.
+Many displays, arts, crafts, and live entertainment also accompany the festivities, as well as plenty of pumpkins, squash, and gourds.

 Excerpt from a past edition of OhioTraveler

-If Charley Brown is still looking for the “Great Pumpkin” this fall, he need only to extricate himself from the comic strip and come to the Pickaway county seat, because that’s what all the clamor is about—pumpkins—really great pumpkins.
+If Charley Brown is still looking for the “Great Pumpkin” this fall, he needs only to extricate himself from the comic strip and come to the Pickaway county seat because that’s what all the clamor is about—pumpkins—really great pumpkins.

 Oh, and if your thinking of waiting around for a piece of that 400-pound pie, forget about that too.
 They feed that to the hogs they call in.